djradon/public-notes/ar.a-reusable-ontology-for-fluents-in-owl.md

 - In our system, it is the responsibility of the component that transforms the output of text analysis into the knowledge-base to enforce these semantics
 - The first advantage of the 4D representation is that we can use the OWL inverse operator in the expected way, as shown in the example ontology.
 - Transitivity and symmetry also have the expected meaning, allowing us to express many spatial axioms in the OWL ontology:
 - Cardinality restrictions can also be expressed with this approach in a way that was useful for our domain.
 We had several intended relations whose semantics required temporally qualified cardinality, such as “a company has at-most one CEO at a time”.
+  - does not prevent the unintended model in which a company has two overlapping time slices that have a hasCeo relation to different people
+- The 4D approach is the worst among the approaches discussed here with respect to the proliferation of objects.
+  - A single fluent requires two extra objects (the time slices) and four triples.

+## Conclusion

+- reification of relationships further limits the use of what limited expressiveness OWL already has
+-